VHH antibodies for payload targeting

 Isogenica has developed vector solutions which allow high-throughput screening to take place with VHH antibodies already in possession of a C-terminal cysteine or sortase tag.
 This approach ensures that selected lead antibodies can tolerate the desired conjugation handle in the right position.

-In our recent blog we share the story of how our C-terminal cysteine vector was developed, including little-to-no impact on purification yield, and the effect of spontaneous Cys-Cys dimer formation.
+In our recent blog we share the story of how our C-terminal cysteine vector was developed, including little-to-no impact on purification yield in our high-throughput system, and the effect of spontaneous Cys-Cys dimer formation.

 Explore the science behind our antibody discovery platforms